Completely free and anonymous downloads :-

 If you want any extra pipe types :-

 I have elected to store all the pipe types, sizes and fittings within the program so that everybody using it will get the same answers.
 You can therefore just attach the simple text data files to your email for the reviewer / authority having jurisdiction, rather than just printing the results or emailing static PDF files.
-However, you may need to email me details of any additional pipe and fitting types applicable to your projects in your country as you cannot expect me to know them all!
+However, you may need to email me details of any additional pipe types applicable to your projects in your country as you cannot expect me to know them all!
 All I need for each is the reference, Hazen-Williams "C" factor and a list of internal bores in mm for its range of nominal sizes in a simple text-only Email and I will do the rest so you can download a revised version in a couple of hours.

 Summary of key points of FREESHP :-